TechEdDan2/bc12_FruitSearch/README.md

 ### Continued development

 So as with most of my challenges, I am always unsure of best practices.
 This is part of the reason I am completing the Bootcamp.
-I would like to incorporate Jasmine testing into the project, and possibly refactor the code
+I would like to incorporate Jasmine testing into the project, and possibly refactor the code after some feedback to improve it.
+I wasn't completely happy with my makeBoldLetters solution, so I am curious about alternative solutions.

 ### Useful resources

 - [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) - This helped me when using the Document Object Model to create this project.
 - [Udemy](https://www.udemy.com/course/the-web-developer-bootcamp) - This Udemy course has helped to learn how to use the DOM.
 I'd recommend it to anyone still learning this concept.
-- [Springboard] (https://www.springboard.com/) - This is the Bootcamp where I am currently gaining a deeper understanding for JavaScript.
+- [Springboard](https://www.springboard.com/) - This is the Bootcamp where I am currently gaining a deeper understanding for JavaScript.

 ## Author